lee-joanne/yakker-frontend/README.md

 ![Screenshot of 500 page](documentation/500-page.png)

 Nothing is perfect, and nothing will run smoothly forever.
 That's why it is very important to create a 500 page for if there are ever problems with the server or back end.
 Users deserve to have a good, custom-made webpage to be redirected to if there's a problem with our end.
 That's why I have created a custom 500 page for if the server or back end ever has any issues, they will be redirected here.
 I have added navigation to this 500 page in the catch(err) portion of async functions throughout the project.
+Clicking on 'go back' will redirected user to the previous page they were on.

 User stories covered: